andrejsharapov/vue-box-shadows/README.md

 ### Examples

-View the collection of shadows on the repository site.
+View the collection of shadows on the repository [site][collection].
 View an example of using the directive on CodePen.

 ### Browser compatibility